-When you effectively represent your country's position and interests, you will sometimes find yourself without a majority.
+When you effectively represent your country's position, and interests, you will sometimes find yourself without a majority.
 The can happen for a variety of reasons.
 Some topics are skewed against certain countries, such as nuclear proliferation against the DPRK.
-Other topics can start balanced and with one side eventually gaining a majority.
-Debates can only exist if there are two sides, and sometimes the smaller numbers can provide opportunity, such as more speaking time.
-However, even with more time it is of critical importance to remain relevant and keep the moral high ground.
-In most cases, chairs will recognize a block leader who is well researched, clear and principled to be among the leading delegates even if they are not on the resolution that passes.
-In those cases, a delegate who "loses gloriously" will often get recognized and sometimes even be the best delegate, if this process is done right.
+Other topics can start balanced and with one side eventually gaining a significant majority.

 What is moral high ground?

-To hold moral high ground is to be respected for remaining moral and, adhering to and ,upholding a universally recognized standard of justice or goodness.
+To hold moral high ground is to be respected for remaining moral, adhering to, and upholding, a universally recognized standard of justice or goodness.

 Being on the side of good is important to most Model UN delegates, and most people in the world in general.
 We want to be able to looks ourselves in the mirror and feel good about the choices we make and the beliefs we hold.